10 Ways To Kill A Sinus Infection Without Resorting To Drugs Or Surgeries

 2. Apple Cider Vinegar

-ACV is a wonderful health tonic that every home should have.
+Apple cider vinegar is a wonderful health tonic that every home should have.
 It can be used on the body from head to toe, as a wonderful cleansing agent.

 When it comes to sinus infection, take two to three tablespoons of raw and unfiltered apple cider vinegar to a cup of hot water or tea.
 Add lemon and honey to taste.
-Sipping on this concoction will help to thin out excessive mucus thus providing you with relief.
+Sipping on this concoction will help to thin out excessive mucus thus providing you with relief. is a good option

 Read more about the many uses of apple cider vinegar.